valeramos27/qa-portfolio/README.md

 ---

-*All project samples use public APIs or anonymized data.
+*All project examples use public APIs or anonymized data.
 No confidential banking information is included.*